Hokuten85/XICamera/XICamera.Windower/lua/README.md

 - d/distance # -- will change the camera distance
 - b/battle #   -- will change the battle camera distance
+- hs/hspeed #   -- will change the horizontal panning speed
+- vs/vspeed #   -- will change the vertical panning speed
 - h/help       -- print help text
 - s/status       -- print status